 How do I join the book club?

-Simply purchase "Florida Oranges" and you're in!
-Our summer title is available in full-color hardback and paperback and also as a Kindle e-book.
+Simply purchase "How Plants Work" and you're in!
+Our fall title is available in full-color paperback and also as a Kindle e-book.
 A note to our readers who prefer large print, we suggest purchasing the e-book so the text size can be adjusted.
 You can also purchase a paperback copy from the UF/IFAS Bookstore at a special discounted price.

 To share your thoughts and discuss with readers around the state, follow us on social media.
 We'll be posting frequently on Instagram (@Florida.Master.Gardeners) and Facebook (@florida.mastergardeners).
 There we will share discussion questions, quotes, pictures, and video discussions with our State Master Gardener Volunteer Program Coordinator, Wendy Wilber.

 Yes!
 Wendy Wilber will host a live meeting to discuss the book towards the end of the reading schedule; we'll announce a date and time soon.
 Sign up to receive Neighborhood Gardener newsletter or follow our social media accounts for announcements from the Florida MGV Book Club.

 But you don't have to wait for our live event to gather with other book club members.
 Local Master Gardener Volunteers, naturalists, friends, and neighbors may enjoy reading the book and discussing together all month long.
 We encourage local groups of readers to meet up virtually when meeting in person is difficult.
 Consider using social media platforms, Zoom, Skype, or making a phone call.

 However you decide to connect, we're excited to read and grow with you.
 Thank you for being a part of our community.

 Interested in what we've previously read?
 See the MGV Book List.